ha-mo-we/Racer/README.md

 Racer
 =====

 Racer is a knowledge representation system that implements a highly optimized tableau calculus for the description logic SRIQ(D).
+Racer is provided with a BSD-3 license (see the file LICENSE.txt).

-In order to compile and load Racer inside Commo Lisp use Quicklisp or ASDF directly.
-Make sure ASDF finds the file racer.asd and execute `(asdf:load-system "racer")`.
+In order to compile and load Racer inside Common Lisp use Quicklisp or ASDF directly.
+Make sure ASDF finds the file racer.asd, e.g., with by evaluating something like `(pushnew #P"~/Downloads/racer-master/" asdf:*central-registry*)` and execute `(asdf:load-system "racer")`.
 With Quicklisp you can use `(ql:quickload "racer")`.

+All Racer forms are available from the package racer.
 See the doc directory for a User's Guide and a Reference Manual.
-Racer is provided with a BSD-3 license (see the file LICENSE.txt).

 In order to start the Racer server, just execute `(racer:racer-toplevel)`

 ? (racer:racer-toplevel)